18F/digital-acquisition-playbook/pages/primers/agile.md

 3. Collaboration with users and customers
 4. Responding to changes in requirements

 Specific methodologies such as Scrum, eXtreme Programming, and in some cases Kanban offer detailed implementations of the principles of agility.
+Agile development involves a iterative approach to software delivery, where software is built increpentally from the start of the project, rather than trying to deliver it all at once near the end.

 ## Key Resources